-The largest population of jaguars inhabits Brazil’s Amazon rainforest.
+The largest jaguar population inhabits Brazil’s Amazon rainforest.
 Jaguar habitat is limited in Mexico, Guatemala, and Argentina, and rare in other parts of Central and South America.
-Historically, jaguars were found in the southwestern United States, but are now thought to be extinct in that area.
-Jaguars live in rainforests, swamps, grasslands, scrublands, and lowland semi-deciduous forests.
-They require water nearby.
+Jaguars live near water in rainforests, swamps, grasslands, scrublands, and lowland semi-deciduous forests.

 Among the 80 species of prey that these carnivores have been documented consuming are peccaries, capybaras, caimans, turtles, fish, monkeys, tapirs, deer, reptiles, birds, and domestic livestock.